trollcop/usbimager/README.md

 less accurate, just an approximation of an estimation using the ratio of compressed position / compressed size (in short it is truly nothing more than a rough estimate).

+If "Verify" is clicked, then each block is read back from the disk and compared to the original image.

 ### Creating Backup Image File from Device

 1. select a device by clicking on the 3rd row